MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Supporting Non-linear Version Control

 For the simplest case shown in Fig.~\ref{fig:branch-ffmerge}, the \verb|HEAD| does not contain any commits after the common ancestor of \verb|HEAD| and \verb|MERGE_HEAD|, which is constrained by the fast-forward merge.
 For the fast-forward merge, \system{} duplicates the latest version in \verb|MERGE_HEAD|, changes its branch to \verb|HEAD|, creates a new commit on \verb|HEAD|, and finally sets its parents to both \verb|MERGE_HEAD| and \verb|HEAD|.
 However, if any commits happen on the \verb|HEAD| after the common ancestor, the resulting conflicts may become an issue.
 An example is illustrated in Fig.~\ref{fig:branch-merge}, in which the component CNN is changed on \verb|HEAD| before the merge.

-In terms of the merge operation in this scenario, the na\"ive strategy is to select the latest components to form the merging result.
-However, it does not guarantee optimal performance due to the complex coupling among pipeline components.
-In the worst case, \verb|<CNN, 0.4>| in Fig.~\ref{fig:branch-merge} is not compatible with \verb|<feature_extract, 1.0>|.
-As can be seen, the asynchronous pipeline updates may cause the compatibility issue in the context of the non-linear version control semantics.
+In terms of the merge operation in this scenario, a na\"ive strategy is to select the latest components to form the merging result. \icde{ However, the na\"ive strategy is problematic for two reasons: (i) incompatibility, and (ii) sub-optimal pipeline.
+For the first reason, merging two different pipelines could lead to incompatibility issues between the components.
+For instance}, \verb|<CNN, 0.4>| in Fig.~\ref{fig:branch-merge} is not compatible with \verb|<feature_extract, 1.0>| \icde{in their input/output schemas, which is reflected by the major version number of the feature extraction}.

+\icde{ For the second reason, the na\"ive strategy does not guarantee optimal performance due to complex coupling among pipeline components.
+In the two branches HEAD and MERGE HEAD of Fig.~\ref{fig:branch-merge}, the three updated components Data Cleansing, Feature Extraction, and CNN are better than their old counterparts when they are evaluated separately.
+However, the performance of the new pipeline that incorporates updates from both branches is unknown until it is actually evaluated.
+For example, the version of Feature Extraction has been updated to 1.0 in the MERGE HEAD, but it is unknown that the updated CNN 0.4 in the HEAD can achieve good accuracy when it applies the new Feature Extraction 1.0.
+We should consider the performance of a pipeline in totality, instead of the individual performance of each component.
+The solution space is thus dependent on the pipeline search space which is typically huge and could have multiple local optima. }

-These observations motivate us to redefine the merge operation for ML pipeline.
+These observations motivate us to redefine the merge operation for the ML pipeline.
 Our assumption is that in \system{}, different users collaboratively update the pipeline in order to improve the performance, which is measured by a specific metric.
 To be specific, we propose the \textit{metric-driven merge operation}, which aims to select an ML pipeline with optimal performance based on past commits made on \verb|HEAD| and \verb|MERGE_HEAD| referring to their common ancestor.

-To this end, we first define the search space for selecting the optimal ML pipeline and then represent the search space using a \emph{pipeline search tree}.
-Since combining the latest versions on different branches cannot guarantee an optimal result, it is intuitive to trace back the history, get all available versions and then try to combine them with other components.
-For example, in Fig.~\ref{fig:branch-merge}, the component CNN has experienced $5$ versions of updates based on their common ancestor, and as a consequence, all these $5$ versions will be evaluated by the process of pipeline merge.
-Here we formalize the definition of ``all available versions'' with respect to the concept of component search space.
-Given $f_i$ is a component of pipeline $p$, the search space of $f_i$ on $p$'s branch $b$ is defined by:
+To this end, we first define the search space for selecting the optimal ML pipeline and then represent the search space using a \emph{pipeline search tree}. \icde{ The search space involves all the available component versions developed starting from the common ancestors towards the HEAD and MERGE HEAD.
+Since the purpose of the development is to improve the pipeline at the common ancestor, the versions before the common ancestor are not considered since they could be outdated or irrelevant to the pipeline improvement.
+This leads to much reduction of computation time. }